Blog Home

 Pros:

-• Supports multimedia: A key pro is that you can send and receive multimedia messages with ease.
+• Supports multimedia: A key pro is that you can send and receive high-quality multimedia messages with ease.
 These images and videos can improve messaging engagement.

 • Improved analytics.
 With RCS chat features like read receipts, you can better track engagement rates.